-Orchid has created a one stop micro-site yourprivates.org.uk which contains downloadable information as well as a number of informative video clips where healthcare professionals and testicular cancer survivors discuss a number of issues.
+Orchid has also created a one stop micro-site yourprivates.org.uk which contains downloadable information as well as a number of informative video clips where healthcare professionals and testicular cancer survivors discuss a number of issues.

-It also includes a downloadable school resource pack which is PSHE Association accredited and can be used to teach young people about testicular health and cancer awareness.
+It also includes a downloadable school resource pack which is PSHE approved and can be used to teach children about testicular health and cancer awareness.